Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 ### **Breed Weight** (Optional)

 This value is an  _optional_  value that is used to determine the weighting that the child bee has versus all other bees the **same** two parents can make.
 The value is represented as a `double` and can be any number greater than zero.
 This value determines the weighting that the child bee has when breeding.
 The default for this value is 10.

-Using the above information here are additional examples:

-This example the bee has a 50% chance to spawn when a Gold and Lapis bee mate.

-"breedable": true,
-"parent1": "Gold",
-"parent2": "Lapis",
-"breedWeight": 0.5

-This example the bee has a 15% chance to spawn when a Wither and Blaze bee mate.

-"breedable": true,
-"parent1": "Wither",
-"parent2": "Blaze",
-"breedWeight": 0.15
+Suppose for example that we have t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMjQ3MzIzMywtMTk5Mjk0NTQxOCwtMT
-ExMzk3ODgxMCwxMDc4MDUwNTIsLTc1MzkxNzMwMSw4MTAwMTc3
-MTldfQ==
+eyJoaXN0b3J5IjpbLTYwMjYzODQ0LC0xOTkyOTQ1NDE4LC0xMT
+EzOTc4ODEwLDEwNzgwNTA1MiwtNzUzOTE3MzAxLDgxMDAxNzcx
+OV19
 -->